unauthorizedlogin/ecks/SUPPORT.md

 The Discord community is also a place for:

-- Sharing projects created with the framework
+- Sharing projects built with ecks
-- Discussing implementation approaches
+- Discussing implementation ideas
-- Learning from other developers
+- Getting development advice
-- Following development progress
+- Following framework progress

 ---